Skip to main content

 Instead of relying on manual follow-ups, email reminders, or status tracking, you can configure event-driven workflows that keep your operations moving in real time.

 By combining triggers (when something happens) with actions (what should happen next), AnyDB becomes not just a data storage platform, but an operational engine for your business processes.
+Automations also maintain authorization and run in the context of the Automation Workflow owner so there is no risk of data leak or authorization bypass.

 Workflow Automation helps you: